apache/trafficcontrol/docs/source/api/servers_hostname_name_details.rst

 :cdnName:          Name of the CDN to which the server belongs
 :deliveryservices: An array of integral, unique identifiers for Delivery Services to which this server belongs
 :domainName:       The domain part of the server's Fully Qualified Domain Name (FQDN)
-:guid:             An identifier used to uniquely identify the server ***
+:guid:             An identifier used to uniquely identify the server

+	.. deprecated:: 1.1
+		This is a legacy key which only still exists for compatibility reasons - it should always be ``null``

 :hostName:         The (short) hostname of the server
 :httpsPort:        The port on which the server listens for incoming HTTPS connections/requests
 :id:               An integral, unique identifier for this server